 Be organized everywhere

 Staying organized goes far beyond binders and planners.
 It’s also about keeping your desk, locker, drawers, and school supply cabinets in order at all times.
-Make sure you have ample materials in all the places you need them.
+So, ensure that you have enough materials in all of the places where they are required.
 For example, you may not need a calculator or hole-puncher for your locker AND your backpack AND your desk.
 But it’s probably a good idea to have extra paper, pencils, pens, erasers, etc. in most of those places.
-Being prepared and organized turns potential “procrastination traps” into work flows that increase productivity.
+Being prepared and organized turns potential “procrastination traps” into workflows that increase productivity.
 The more effort you put into these systems on the front end, the more time they will save later on.
 If you have siblings or share spaces with other people at home or at school, discuss organization expectations with them.
 Consider labeling a certain shelf, drawer, or cabinet as yours to maintain.
 Since it is all toward staying organized and maximizing performance, the people around you should respect your wishes.
 Learning how to have these conversations early in your school career will make the transition to living with a roommate in college much more fluid.

 Keep a consistent schedule/routine